 Keeping everyone on your boat and anyone else you encounter on your boating adventures safe is essential when enjoying the UK’s waterways.
 Protecting the environment is another crucial obligation.

-Boating safety includes how you operate your boat, etiquette and rules on the waterways (such as where to moor a boat, overtaking and how to navigate obstacles), understanding how to use a boat during extreme and changing weather conditions safely, and keeping your boat well maintained.
-It’s also essential to develop an understanding of how accidents can occur.
+Boating safety includes how to operate your boat, etiquette and rules on the waterways such as where to moor a boat, overtaking and how to navigate obstacles, understanding how to use a boat during extreme and changing weather conditions safely, and keeping your boat well maintained.
+It is also essential to develop an understanding of how accidents can occur.

 Common causes of boating accidents include:

 Falls are the most common accident and are most likely to happen when trying to moor, especially if you are an inexperienced boater.
-These can easily be prevented by being more knowledgeable about boating basics before going out on the water.
+These can easily be prevented by being more knowledgeable about the basics of boating before going out on the water.

 Boating safety matters.
 Please share this information as widely as you can through your networks, especially if you use social media channels.

-If you want to know more or need help with a boat purchase, boat maintenance or mooring services, please get in touch with our expert, friendly team.
+If you would like to know more or need help with a boat purchase, boat maintenance or mooring services, please get in touch with our expert, friendly team.
 We are here to help you and are happy to answer any questions you have about boating safely.